 Amid global climate change concerns, policymakers worldwide are increasingly scrutinizing environmentally harmful subsidies.
 This study examines the tax-deductibility of job-related commuting expenses, which has faced criticism for promoting longer commutes and congestion.
-Through a controlled, randomized experiment, we confirm that the tax-deductibility of commuting expenses does result in longer commutes but with minimal economic impact.
-Increasing the deduction rate by $\notin 0.10$ leads to an average acceptance of 373-meter longer commutes.
-Surprisingly, subjects are inattentive to changes in the tax deduction's size when it is presented as tax-deductibility significantly reduces average commuting distances by nearly 9 percent.
-These findings highlight people's responsiveness to the mere presence of the subsidy while being less sensitive to its specific size.
-Policymakers should consider these findings when evaluating the effectiveness of such subsidies in mitigating climate change or their economic efficiency effects.
+Through a controlled, randomized survey experiment, we confirm that the tax-deductibility of commuting expenses results in longer commutes but does so with minimal economic impact.
+Increasing the deduction rate by $\notin 0.10$ leads to an average acceptance of 377-meter-longer commutes.
+Surprisingly, subjects are inattentive to changes in the tax deduction's size when such changes are presented as tax-deductible expenses rather than as direct cash effects.
+In contrast, abolishing the tax deductibility significantly reduces average commuting distances by nearly 9 percent.
+These findings highlight people's responsiveness to the mere presence of the commuter tax break while being less sensitive to its specific size.
+Policymakers should consider these findings when evaluating the effectiveness of such tax deductions in mitigating climate change or their economic efficiency effects.